MSTP Mentors

 T-lymphocyte tolerance, transplantation immunology; T-cell mediated responses in the skin

 Stanley Hazen, MD, PhD Cell Biology, Pathology, Systems Biology & Bioinformatics (Marc Ferrell) A long term goal is to understand new mechanisms linking inflammation and the gut microbiome to cardio metabolic diseases.
 One research program focuses on the role of intestinal microbiota to cardiovascular and metabolic diseases.
-Another focuses on the pharmacological targeting of the gut biome to improve human health and prevent diseases.
-A final research program focuses on inflammatory and oxidative processes, and their participation in cardiovascular diseases.
-All research projects rely heavily on initial hypothesis generating studies in human clinical materials, and use of a combination of chemical, analytical and genetic approaches.
+A second focuses on the pharmacological targeting of the gut biome to improve human health and prevent diseases.
+A third focuses on inflammatory and oxidative processes, and their participation in cardiovascular diseases.
+All projects rely heavily on initial hypothesis generating studies in human clinical materials, and use of a combination of chemical, analytical and genetic approaches.
 All research efforts span from bench-to-bedside, including basic/genetic, cellular, animal model, and human clinical investigations.

 Mihriban Karaayvaz, PhD Pathology/ Cancer Biology Karaayvaz Lab focuses on understanding the early stages in the development of breast cancer in high-risk patients and how we may use that information to build novel cancer preventive measures.